RitoKito/RISK-32/README.md

 32 registers (32-bits each)\
 PC counter that points to an address of current instruction in memory\
 2048 byte stack memory\
-256 byte reserved to veritual routies (special operations such as shut down)\
+256 byte reserved for veritual routies (special operations such as shut down)\
 8192 byte heap banks for dynamic memory\
 The following 33 instructions can be executed: